-Avery writes a weekly column on environmental issues that is widely regarded across the country and internationally.
-He has been quoted in publications ranging from Time and The Washington Post to The Farm Journal.
+Avery wrote a weekly column on environmental issues that was widely regarded across the country and internationally.
+He was quoted in publications ranging from Time and The Washington Post to The Farm Journal.
 Avery’s article, “What’s Wrong with Global Warming?” was published in the August 1999 issue of Reader’s Digest.

 Avery studied agricultural economics at Michigan State University and the University of Wisconsin.
-He holds awards for outstanding performance from three different government agencies and was awarded the National Intelligence Medal of Achievement in 1983.
-He continues to monitor developments in world food production, farm product demand, the safety and security of food supplies, and the sustainability of world agriculture.
+He held awards for outstanding performance from three different government agencies and was awarded the National Intelligence Medal of Achievement in 1983.
+He monitored developments in world food production, farm product demand, the safety and security of food supplies, and the sustainability of world agriculture.
 As a staff member of the President’s National Advisory Commission on Food and Fiber, he wrote the Commission’s landmark report, “Food and Fiber for the Future.”

-Avery travels the world as a speaker, has testified before Congress, and has appeared on most of the nation’s major television networks, including ABC’s 20/20.
+Avery traveled the world as a speaker, has testified before Congress, and appeared on most of the nation’s major television networks, including ABC’s 20/20.

 Joseph Bast, former president of The Heartland Institute who worked with Avery for years, wrote this tribute to his friend: